thenativeweb/wolkenkit-documentation/src/docs/latest/reference/configuring-an-application/setting-environment-variables/index.md

 # Setting environment variables

-It may be necessary to set custom environment variables to make your code work as intended.
-For that, open the application's `package.json` file and set the `wolkenkit/environments/default/environmentVariables` object with key-value pairs that you want to use.
+From time to time, you may want to configure an application at runtime, e.g. to provide credentials depending on the environment.
+Therefore you can use environment variables.
+Open the application's `package.json` file and use the `wolkenkit/environments/default/environmentVariables` section.

 :::hint-warning
 > **Choose the right environment**